akshar2401/JSEventEmitter/README.md

 # JSEventEmitter
-Simple and Efficient emit emitter class for use in Typescript/Js projects
+Simple and Efficient Event Emitter class for use in Typescript/Js projects